neilcomber/neilcomber/README.md

 <br/>

-Please see my pinned repos below to have a look through some of my favourite projects to build.
+- Please see my pinned repos below to have a look through some of my favourite projects to build.

-I'm currently working on various personal projects andlooking to collaborate on any interesting projects i can be helpful to, particuarly with audio functionality.
+- I'm currently working on various personal projects andlooking to collaborate on any interesting projects i can be helpful to, particuarly with audio functionality.

-You can recah me at NeilComber@gmail.com
+- You can reach me at NeilComber@gmail.com

 <!--
 **neilcomber/neilcomber** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.